mishra077/mishra077.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Deep Learning Researcher, Delhi, Ind
+subtitle: Deep Learning Researcher, Delhi, India
-# cv_pdf: Abhishek_Mishra_Resume.pdf

 profile:
-  align: left
+  align: right
-  image: prof_pic.jpg
+  image: profile-pic2.png
   image_circular: false # crops the image to make it circular
-  more_info: # To be added in the future
+  more_info: Resume/CV # To be added in the future
+  cv_pdf: Abhishek_Mishra_Resume.pdf

-news: false # includes a list of news items
+news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---